Last updated on January 20th, 2025 at 04:48 pm

 Spotify for Artists pitching

-Here is how you do it with Cyanite.
+Here is how you do it with Cyanite’s AI song analysis.
 Upload your song file as MP3 or via a YouTube link into your library on Cyanite.
-The song will be analyzed and tags such as genre, mood, energy, or instruments available for you.
+The song will be analyzed and tags such as genre, mood, energy, or instruments will be available.
 Also, in Cyanite’s Detail View, you will see how the moods, genres, energy levels, or instruments develop over the duration of the song.

 Here is a scheme that shows how the emotions of Spotify for Artists can be equated with the emotions on Cyanite.